 In addition to these legal imperatives, MTSU has gained a reputation for being a "user friendly" campus.
-MTSU's Office of Disabled Student Services has gained a state-wide reputation for being proactive in addressing the needs of students with disabilities.
+MTSU's Disability and Access Center (DAC) has gained a state-wide reputation for being proactive in addressing the needs of students with disabilities.
 Also, for students with mobility impairments, MTSU is viewed as a more viable alternative to other institutions, because the campus if relatively flat.

 The concept of classroom accommodations for students with disabilities is not new.
 As a result of the Rehabilitation Act of 1973 (Section 504), students have been requesting and receiving classroom accommodations for years.
 However, the ADA has brought more attention to accommodating the needs of individuals with disabilities.
 As a direct result of the passage of the ADA, the number of students who have identified themselves as having disabilities has increased markedly.

 Procedures for Providing Accommodations

 In order to assist faculty and students, MTSU has established procedures for students to request accommodations based on disability.
 The process is designed to minimize the impact upon faculty members and maintain privacy rights of the student, while providing the necessary accommodations for the student.: